The dictionaries

 exemplifying word is translated in the same article, the sign ":" is

-used instead.
-Also in P if the example is there, give for instance "palasikkut" through [input]:
+used instead of ",".
+Also in P if the example is there; give for

 looked in (double